danielsolin/articles/DS.Articles.AsyncSyncPlugin/README.md

 asynchronous execution**.
 While it's technically possible to use `async/await` or `Task.Run`, doing so within the sandbox is risky and unsupported.
-These approaches may appear to work in development or isolated cases, but they often result in unpredictable behavior — such as deadlocks, thread aborts, or context corruption — especially under load.
+These approaches may appear to work in development or isolated cases, but they often result in unpredictable behavior, such as deadlocks, thread aborts, or context corruption.
+Especially under load.

 Because all plugin code must be **synchronous** and complete within its execution time limits, scenarios that would benefit from parallelism — like